 Command Meaning Comments Slightly shake the construction Slight modification of the current construction (F6) The free points in the current dynamic construction are slightly moved.
 The movements are minor so that the construction remains essentially the same.
-Construction steps Display construction steps and scenes of the current construction You can visualise scenes of a construction (if there are other scenes besides the ground one).
+Perturbate points ON/OFF (F7) Help ON/OFF Show in the lower part of information pane help for Sketch editor commands (F8) Construction steps/Scenes Display construction steps and scenes of the current construction You can visualise scenes of a configuration (if there are other scenes in addition to the ground scene).
 For each scene you can replay the construction steps.
 In addition, for each step the corresponding construction command and the user's comment about the constructed object are displayed.
 Note.
-To comment objects use the Marker command in the Sketch Editor.
+To comment on objects use the Marker command in the Sketch Editor.
 Note.
-Construction steps (and scenes) are refer to a copy of the construction being viewed.
+Construction steps (and scenes) refer to a copy of the considered construction.
 While reviewing the steps, you can modify the presented figure, save it as a new construction, export it, etc. Any action on the copy of the construction does not affect the original one (which appears after you close the presentation of the construction steps).
+Set reference triangle These commands appear only in OK PLease refer to OK Geometry Plus Reference Manual for details